wp-plugins/kebo-twitter-feed/readme.txt

 == Installation ==

-This section describes how to install the plugin and get it working.

-1. Upload `/kebo-twitter-feed/` to the `/wp-content/plugins/` directory
+1. Install using your WordPress Admin or upload /kebo-twitter-feed/ to the /wp-content/plugins/ directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Then either:
+3. Visit the Kebo Twitter menu at the bottom of your WordPress control panel.
+4. Click on the large 'Connect to Twitter' button and follow the prompts.
-* Place the `Kebo Twitter Feed` Widget into a Widget area through the `Appearance -> Widgets` menu in WordPress.
+5. Place the 'Kebo Twitter Feed' Widget into a Widget area through the 'Appearance -> Widgets' menu in WordPress.
-* More coming...

 == Frequently Asked Questions ==